 At Noddle we also have rigorous internal processes, which include regular training for our staff on the ins and outs of FCA regulation and the GDPR to make sure that your data is never exposed to anyone who shouldn’t have access to it.

 How long is the data stored for?

-The DPA states that an organisation should not keep personal data for any longer than is necessary, as data ages over time it becomes less useful to lenders as a way to predict your current level of creditworthiness.
+The GDPR states that an organisation should not keep personal data for any longer than is necessary, as data ages over time it becomes less useful to lenders as a way to predict your current level of creditworthiness.

 Can I stop CRAs from holding my data?

-CRAs can hold and supply information under the DPA.
+CRAs can hold and supply information under the GDPR.
 Your credit report information is stored by us to enable lenders to assess your creditworthiness before approving you for a loan or another form of credit.
 If we didn’t hold this information when it came time for you to apply for credit you would experience a slower process because you’d need to provide the evidence yourself and then it would have to be manually validated.